-CONFLICT RESOLUTION SERVICE
+CONFLICT RESOLUTION SERVICES

-or click here for the Arbitration Request packet - updated for 2018
+Arbitration Request Packet - updated for 2023

 The Ombudsman Program is informal telephone mediation to attempt to resolve minor complaints from a member of the public or REALTOR® without a formal complaint.
 The Ombudsman of MCAR are REALTORS® who possess knowledge of the REALTOR® Code of Ethics, license law and best practices.
 To learn more about this program available to the public and REALTORS, click here for the Ombudsman Program Brochure

 .
 The Request for Ombudsman Service Form may also be completed online here

 Mediation can be a useful tool in resolving the conflicts that arise involving Metro Centre Association of REALTORS® members and their clients and customers.
 In Mediation, parties decide the outcome of disputes.
 This differs from Arbitration, in which neutral panelists decide the outcome of disputes.
 By mediating, REALTORS® and their clients/customers who otherwise would arbitrate their contractual and specific non-contractual disputes before a professional standards hearing panel can save time, money, and even relationships.
 Click here for the Request for Mediation Form